Visual Research

 I have looked at William De Morgan and Halsey Ricardo’s collection in the Manchester Art gallery for my archive research.
 In my work, I have took certain elements from Morgan and Ricardo’s collection, and tried to in cooperate with my style of working: which is fine line drawing, pattern and embellishment, like foiling the backgrounds etc.

-· Thirdly, apart from a metallic pen, I could not draw on it.
+Thirdly, apart from a metallic pen, I could not

 Now I have decided to mix some silver ink in to the paint, in very small amount.
 As a result, they dried up to be looking more metallic then they looked when wet.